-To that, I have to ask you if you have noticed the state of the church in the United States – the church that has emphasized these passive disciplines as self-contained behaviors for decades?
+To that, I have to ask you if you have noticed the state of the church in the United States – the church that for decades has emphasized these passive disciplines as self-contained behaviors?
 Organizations that emphasize these disciplines are not producing disciple makers unless they are combined with purposeful hands-on, experiential learning.
 And here’s the kicker – whatever personal spiritual disciplines you might ascribe to Jesus’ training with the Twelve, those disciplines followed rather than preceded their engagement in hands-on, experiential learning.

 Unfortunately, It’s just easier to take a headcount of how many are doing the disciplines.